Flinsch/flangee77/docs/strings-and-encodings.md

 And then there is the &ldquo;[UTF-8 Everywhere](https://utf8everywhere.org/)&rdquo; manifesto by Pavel Radzivilovsky, Yakov Galka, and Slava Novgorodov.
 UTF-8 remains the most widely supported and efficient encoding for applications.

-In summary, what this means for us here: The framework provides 5 string types of different encodings (as well as corresponding character and string-view types):
+In summary, what this means for us here: The framework provides four string types of different encodings (as well as corresponding character and string-view types and the like):
 * `cl7::astring`: ASCII
 * `cl7::u8string`: UTF-8
 * `cl7::u16string`: UTF-16
 * `cl7::u32string`: UTF-32
-* `cl7::wstring`: UTF-16 (Windows) or UTF-32 (non-Windows), I guess

 These types are simple &ldquo;typedefs&rdquo; of corresponding types from the C++ Standard Library.

 The intention of these types is to emphasize the respective encoding a little more semantically, especially with regard to `cl7::astring` and `cl7::u8string`, as a contrast to `std::string`, which can contain any one-byte character encoding, ASCII, ANSI, UTF-8, ISO 8859, etc.
 If you need the flexibility of `std::string`, you can still use it, even in parallel with the types of this framework (which are just typedefs anyway).
 This framework also sometimes uses `std::string` etc. here and there (internally), but more for utility and compatibility purposes.
+This also applies to `std::wstring`.
+To support any possible contact points with the &ldquo;native&rdquo; string types, utility functions are provided for &ldquo;reinterpreting&rdquo; `std::string` as `cl7::u8string` and `std::wstring` as `cl7::u16string` (Windows) or `cl7::u32string` (non-Windows) and vice versa.

 Regarding &ldquo;best practices&rdquo;, the different string types are used within this framework as follows (which you can follow in your own code, but of course you don't have to):
 * **Platform-specific stuff**: